Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/samples/Sample4_NamespaceTopics.md

 # Using Namespace Topics

-Namespace topics are a new feature currently in public preview that allow you to receive events from directly from Azure Event Grid without the need for integrating with another service such as Storage Queues or Service Bus for event delivery.
+Namespace topics are a new feature currently in public preview that allow you to publish and receive events directly from Azure Event Grid without the need to integrate with another service such as Storage Queues or Service Bus for event delivery.
 Namespace topics can be interacted with using the `EventGridClient`.

 ```C# Snippet:CreateNamespaceClient